joannakats/Project-K23a/README.md

 * The way we print the cliques as distinct pairs of specs is outlined in `print_pairs()`, within [hashtable.c](./src/hashtable.c).
 There was a discussion on this in [this Piazza question](https://piazza.com/class/kfduqabor94zw?cid=11) and verbally, in the weekly Zoom meetings.
 * The program outputs to stdout by default, which is also suggested in the aforementioned Piazza discussion.
 Use `-o somefile.csv` or redirection, to point the data elsewhere.
 * Stopword list: [english.txt](https://github.com/Alir3z4/stop-words/blob/master/english.txt) from [Alir3z4/stop-words](https://github.com/Alir3z4/stop-words).
+* Using the log10() function, because the numeric results in the exercise explanation point to it instead of log9) or log2().